BrisaGonzal/osticket-prereqs/README.md

 <img src="https://i.imgur.com/XUYFuYy.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Browse to your help desk login page: http://localhost/osTicket/scp/login.php
+Now you can browse to your help desk login page using this URL: http://localhost/osTicket/scp/login.php

- End Users osTicket URL: http://localhost/osTicket/
+End Users osTicket URL: http://localhost/osTicket/ (this is where people will submit tickets).

+Finally, the installation for osTicket has been completed.
+The next repository will be dedicated to the Post-installation Configuration of osTicket and will pick up where this section ended.
 <br />
 </p>
 <br />